Concordia-Modding-Community/discochat/README.md

 ./gradlew genVsCodeRuns
 ```

+Add a new Discord bot to your Discord server as Administrator (8).
+Don't forget to activate the `Privileged Gateway Intents`.

-Then in-game, don't forget to put your Discord bot token:
+In game chat, don't forget to put your Discord bot token:

 ```bash
 /discord token BOT_TOKEN